thematthewchen/thematthewchen.github.io/README.txt

-Landed by HTML5 UP
+Story by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A dark, slick, modern, responsive, adjective-drenched design built around an extremely dynamic landing page (scroll that mofo!).
-Inspired by Big Picture, another design of mine with a similarish feel/flow, only this time I took it waaaaaay further and actually made it multipurpose (versus copping out and making it a one pager like I did last time ;) Includes multiple pages, a bunch of pre-styled elements, and all its Sass sources.
+Say hello to Story, a brand new responsive one-pager for HTML5 UP!
+Inspired by my work on Carrd*, Story is built to be extremely modular and tweakable, and as such is entirely built on reusable, insanely customizable elements (like "spotlight" and "gallery") that can be endlessly duplicated and tweaked into whatever you need to tell your story -- without, in many cases, touching *any* CSS.
+Check out index-demo.html for an interactive demo, and index.html for the actual template.
+Enjoy!

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images** courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

+PS: Delete index-demo.html and assets/js/demo.js when you're done messing with the demo as neither are needed in production :)

+(* = my other side project -- carrd.co)
-(* = Not included)
+(** = not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn